 Executive Summary

 The aviation sector is at a pivotal moment in its history.
-Currently, only about 10% of the global population flies[1]Link to footnote, a figure expected to grow as incomes rise.
-Yet, aviation already accounts for around 2.5% of global CO₂ emissions, and when non-CO₂ effects are included, its contribution to climate warming increases to approximately 4%.
+Currently, only about 10% of the global population flies [1] Link to footnote , a figure expected to grow as incomes rise.
+Yet, aviation already accounts for around 2.5% of global CO2 emissions, and when non-CO2 effects are included, its contribution to climate warming increases to approximately 4%.
 Despite ambitious pledges from governments and industry to achieve a net-zero aviation sector by 2050, the sector remains dangerously off track.
 Without swift and decisive action, we risk missing the opportunity to reach net-zero emissions by 2050 and delaying the crucial technological and business transformations needed.

 While global leaders have endorsed a vision of net-zero carbon emissions for the aviation sector, current efforts fall short in both scope and speed.
 In some cases, proposed solutions could exacerbate the crisis, such as relying too heavily on biomass for jet fuel without managing its environmental impact.
 It is also crucial to address aviation’s broader climate effects, including the formation of persistent contrails.
 The stakes have never been higher: urgent action is needed to shift the sector onto a sustainable path.

 This report outlines an ambitious five-year plan to chart that course.
-It establishes four pivotal 2030 Sustainable Aviation Goals, each targeting key leverage points with the sector.
+It establishes four pivotal 2030 Sustainable Aviation Goals, each targeting key leverage points within the sector.
 If these goals are not implemented immediately and achieved by 2030, the opportunity for transformation will slip away, leaving the world to face the escalating climate impacts of a rapidly growing aviation sector, which is projected to at least double by 2050.

 Ambitious Five-Year Plan to Set the Future of Aviation

-The five-year plan involves immediately implementing four Sustainable Aviation Goals which provide a plan for delivering net zero aviation by 2050.
+The five-year plan involves immediately implementing four Sustainable Aviation Goals which provide a plan for delivering net-zero aviation by 2050.
 These goals originated during the inaugural meeting of the Transatlantic Sustainable Aviation Partnership held at MIT in April 2023, with representatives from the UK, US, and EU.
 They were further discussed at a roundtable hosted by the Sustainable Markets Initiative in the presence of King Charles III, and previewed at the opening of COP28.

 Two goals (Goals 2 and 3) can be achieved with minimal new technology but require robust and clear market signals and swift policy action.
 The other two goals (Goals 1 and 4) demand immediate efforts to push the boundaries of technology, creating new opportunities from 2030.
 The four goals are: